as-yuschenko/vCjson/README.md

 To get the number of nodes in a JSON document, use the method:<br />
 >int get_num_nodes();

-## Moving
+## Navigate
 The library implements two mechanisms for moving through nodes:
 + Cursor;
 + By node name (if it exists).

-### Moving with the cursor
+### Navigate with the cursor
 After parsing the JSON document, the cursor is in the root position and does not point to any node.<br />
 To get the number of nodes at the current level, you must use the method:
 > int get_sibling_num();

 To move between nodes of the same level, use following methods:
 > int go_next_sibling();<br />
 > int go_prev_sibling();

-In order to find out the number of nodes at the current level, you must use the method get_sibling_num returns the number of nodes in the current level.

-A node can be a parent of other nodes within it.
-In order to go to the child nodes of the current node (go down one level), you must use the method: go_node_child moves the cursor to the child level of the current node.
+A node can be a parent of other nodes.
+To go to the child nodes of the current node (go down one level), you must use the method:
+> int go_node_child();

-Be careful, the cursor will take the root position and will not point to any node of the current level.
+Attention!
+The cursor takes the root position and not point to any node of the current level.<br />

-To navigate through nodes, also use the go_next_sibling, go_prev_sibling, and get_sibling_num methods to determine the number of nodes at that level.
-If there is a parent node at this level, then use the same navigation mechanism.
+To navigate through nodes, also use the go_next_sibling, go_prev_sibling, and get_sibling_num methods to get the number of nodes at this level.
+If there is node at this level, that is a parent to other nodes, use the same navigation mechanism.<br />

-To return to the parent node (the cursor will point to it), use the method go_node_parent moves the cursor to the parent element.
+To return to the parent node (the cursor will point to it), use the method:
+> int go_node_parent();

-To return the cursor to the top-level root position, use the method go_root moves the cursor to the root position of the JSON document.
+To return the cursor to the top-level root position, use the method:
+> void go_root();

+### Navigate by node name
+To navigate by node name, use the method:
+> int go_node_name (const char* name);

+It sets the cursor to the first node whose name is passed by the pointer.
+The search is performed starting from the root position of the document.<br />

+If the JSON document has multiple nodes with the same name at different nesting levels, you can move the cursor to the position of the parent node using go_node_name, go_next_sibling, go_prev_sibling, go_node_child, or go_node_parent, then move cursor to the child nodes of that node using go_node_child, and use the method:
+> int go_node_name_on_layer(const char* name);

+It sets the cursor to the node passed by the pointer at the current nesting level.

+## Data extraction
+To get nodes names and their data value, use the following methods:
+> char* get_node_name_ptr();<br />
+> int get_node_name_len();<br />
+> char* get_node_value_ptr();<br />
+> int get_node_value_len();

+The following methods can be used for ongoing comparison of node names or data when making decisions. get_node_value_str returns a c-string with the node data value;
+get_node_name_str returns a c-string with the node name value;
+Be careful, each time you use the methods, the buffers will contain information about the values of the name and data of the current node.

+You can use ready-made methods to copy host name or data cp_node_value copies the node data value into the buffer passed by pointer, cp_node_name copies the value of the node name into the buffer passed by pointer, Be careful, the buffer size must be at least the data size + 1 byte.
+First use get_node_name_len or get_node_value_len to determine the size of the buffer.